Sign up to join the National Treasure Hunt Tour running May 6 and 7!

 Inspired by their first joint visit to the nation's capital in 2015, Aubrey Paris and Emily Black are leading National Treasure Hunters on informal walking tours of downtown Washington, D.C.
 Their route and activities showcase key filming and story locations featured in the National Treasure movies.
 Learn more about the tour in the Frequently Asked Questions section below.

-The National Treasure Hunt Tour runs one weekend each spring.
+The National Treasure Hunt Tour runs one weekend each spring and fall.
 Check back frequently for updated tour dates and sign-up instructions, or join our mailing list to be notified when dates are announced.

 Guided by National Treasure Hunt hosts Aubrey Paris and Emily Black, the walking tour route includes*: